 Des Crowley on ‘Inspiring Partnerships

 Working with others is vital in allowing any business or person to grow and progress.
 This is why Bank of Ireland UK places partnerships at the heart of what it does, and why we’re the Partnership Bank.

 Through its work with the School of Life, Bank of Ireland UK explores the concept of ‘partnerships’ in a series of intriguing and thought provoking videos.
-From ski slopes, to gaming apps, to tunnels under London, we take you all over the world in the hope of uncovering what it is that makes a partnership successful.
+We take you all over the world in the hope of uncovering what it is that makes a partnership successful.

 We have enjoyed making the series with the School of Life and learning from the experiences of the partners featured in the videos.
 We hope you enjoy the videos too.